All about birds

 From teensy to gigantic

 Bird shapes and sizes are highly varied.
-They range from the tiny Bee Hummingbird, Mellisuga helenae, a native of Cuba, about 2.4 inches long (6.1 cm), way up to the enormous Ostrich, Struthio camelus, which stands 9 feet tall (2.7 m) and weighs up to 346 pounds (157 kg).
+They range from the tiny Bee Hummingbird, Mellisuga helenae, a native of Cuba, about 2.4 inches long (6.1 cm), way, way up to the enormous Ostrich, Struthio camelus, which stands 9 feet tall (2.7 m) and weighs up to 346 pounds (157 kg).

 Black and white drawing of three eggs side by side, left-to-right, hummingbird, hen, Ostrich.

-Smallest bird egg to largest, left to right: hummingbird, hen, Ostrich.
-(The New Student’s Reference Work, 1914 / Wiki; PD)
+Smallest bird egg to largest, left to right: hummingbird, hen, Ostrich (The New Student’s Reference Work, 1914 / Wiki; PD)

 The smallest bird in North America is the Calliope Hummingbird, Selasphorus calliope, about 3.0 inches long (7.6 cm).
-The largest flying bird in NA is the rare California Condor, Gymnogyps californianus,3 which has a wingspan of 9 feet (2.74 m) and weighs 20 pounds (9 kg).
-The largest NA waterfowl is the Trumpeter Swan, Cygnus buccinator, with a wingspan of 6.6 feet (2 m) and weight of up to 28 pounds (12.7 kg).
+The largest flying bird in N.A. is the rare California Condor, Gymnogyps californianus,3 which has a wingspan of 9 feet (2.74 m) and weighs 20 pounds (9 kg).
+The largest N.A. waterfowl is the Trumpeter Swan, Cygnus buccinator, with a wingspan of 6.6 feet (2 m) and weight of up to 28 pounds (12.7 kg).

 Physical characteristics of birds